mmbman/Katagiri/karma.md

 ##### [Taking Care of Karma](1980-07-04-Karma-Taking-Care-of-Karma)
 ###### July 4, 1980 Dharma Talk by Dainin Katagiri Roshi

 Katagiri Roshi further outlines *dhyāna* (meditation) as the way to study karma, which is the same as studying ourselves.
 He describes zazen in the *triple world* of *desire*, *form*, and *formlessness*, and further explains some key concepts in Buddhist psychology.
 Even if you reach the state of *formless samadhi*, still *perception* remains, because body and mind still exist.
+This is why Dogen Zenji says, “Nevertheless, flowers fall with attachment, while weeds grow with hatred.”
 This body and mind are given to us as karma; we need to take care of them with compassion.
 And through karma, we can share our lives with others.
 The Suzuki Method for music education is given as an example of how to share our lives with others, particularly with regard to *vedanā* (*feeling*).

 ---

 ##### [Karmic Retribution in Present Life](1980-07-10-Karmic-Retribution-in-Present-Life)
 ###### July 10, 1980 Dharma Talk by Dainin Katagiri Roshi

 Katagiri Roshi discusses karma in terms of Dogen’s teaching, including three main points: *continuation of karma*, *karma as energy or emptiness*, and *Buddha’s karma*.
-He explains why Dogen Zenji focuses on practice over study or even realization. *Karma* does not mean simple cause and effect or *action*, but includes *unmanifested karma*, the impression left behind by our actions. *Karmic retribution* is illustrated by a story about a talking bear and a shockingly antisocial woodcutter.
+He explains why Dogen Zenji focuses on practice over study or even realization. *Karma* does not mean just cause and effect or *action*, but includes *unmanifested karma*, the impression left behind by our actions. *Karmic retribution* is illustrated by a story about a talking bear and a shockingly antisocial woodcutter.
 The line “learn the backward step that turns your light inwardly to illuminate your self” from *Fukanzazengi* relates to *eko* – giving away the merit from our actions – which is the fundamental attitude toward studying the Buddha Way.
 We must understand that our life right here and now is connected with the past and the future: that connection is through unmanifested karma.

 ---